 Angela came out from the cuccina to see how we were enjoying the food.
 She’s been making gnocchi every day for decades and confides ‘it’s easy to make but difficult to perfect’.
 I think she’s got it down to a fine art.
 We sit and chat whilst enjoying the food and decide that Jessenia has the best job in Rome.
 She doesn’t disagree.

 I’m fit to burst at this point but there’s always room for gelato right?
 Our tour ends at artisanal gelateria Fatamorgana who make gluten-free gelato from entirely natural ingredients.
 We learn how to spot fake gelato.
 If it’s bulging out of the container it’s probably filled with powdered emulsifier.
 Fake.
 If the colour’s bright and intense it’s probably fake.
 Flavours should be subtle; if not then it’s probably fake.
 The menu has some unique combos like basil, walnut and honey or grapefruit and lemon sorbet with horseradish.
 I’m in heaven with a serving of cinnamon cream accompanied by my favourite gelato flavour pistachio.

-That time I went to Gelato University
+That time I went to Gelato University in Bologna

 The Best Rome Food Tour

 Our four-hour walking tour finishes and we say our goodbyes.
 The Roman Food Tour took us on an outstanding, totally indulgent culinary and cultural encounter in the Eternal City.
 If you’re looking for a food tour I can absolutely 100% recommend this one.

 Taste of Trionfale food tour costs Adults 75€, Seniors 70€ and children 60€